AbdelaliEch/Football-Data-Project/final documentation/README.md

 - Built **staging, intermediate, and mart models** in dbt to prepare the data for analysis and visualization along with tests and documentation to ensure data quality and pipeline reliability.
   - The full dbt project is available in the repository under the `/dbt-project` directory

 ### 7. Visualization with Looker Studio
-- Created an interactive **Looker Studio dashboard** to display insights from the processed data.
-  - The dashboard visualizes key metrics and aggregated trends from the transformed data.
-  - You can access the dashboard [here](https://lookerstudio.google.com/reporting/70c08dd6-9771-41d6-a549-ab60b1409b00).

-### 7. Visualization with Looker Studio
 - Created an interactive **Looker Studio dashboard** to display key insights from the data processed and transformed.